Skip to content

 • ensure_obj

-Ensure that the given kernel input is returned as a kernel instance.
+Ensure that the input is a scaler instance, resolving it if necessary.

 • from_param

-Resolve and return a kernel class from a string name, class type, or instance.
+Resolve and return a scaler type from a given input (string, type, or instance).

 • get_descale_args